 any third party observes you when entering your Security Details;

-any third party overhears any telephone call that you may make to us in connection with your Account, Card or any aspect of the Digital Banking Services;
+any third party overhears any telephone call that you may make to us in connection with your Account, Card or any aspect of the Digital Banking Services or Digital Wallet;

-you allow other people’s biometric information, such as fingerprints, to be registered on the Device you use to access the Applications;
+you allow other people’s biometric information, such as fingerprints, to be registered on the Device you use to access the Applications or the Digital Wallet;

 you do not update the Applications when prompted; or